levigbeverly/levigbeverly.github.io/docs/references/delete-venue.md

 ## Description

-Deletes the specified 'venues' object.
-Specify the venue to delete by entering the venue 'id' at the end of the request URL.
+Deletes the specified `venues` object.
+Specify the venue to delete by entering the venue `id` at the end of the request URL.

 `Delete venue` does not have a request body, parameters, or headers.

 ## Return body example

-The following example of **Delete venue** returns a confirmation that the specified venue was deleted:
+The following example of `Delete venue` returns a confirmation that the specified venue was deleted:

 ```js
 {